comalice/fantastic-garbanzo/README.md

 - **Layer 1**: Compositional services (StateMachine, WorkExecution, ConditionEvaluation)
 - **Layer 2**: Operational framework (RuntimeEngine, Persistence, ErrorHandling)

-### 🚧 Planned Components
+### 🚧 PLM Workflow Extensions

-- Quality Management System
+- Quality Management System: a reference implementation using the workflow engine
-- Change Management System
+- Change Management System: a reference implementation using the workflow engine
+  - encompasses parts, BOMs, documents (work instructions, technical manuals, other version controlled documents), _and workflow configurations_.
-- CRUD Interface Layer
+- CRUD Interface Layer: a reference implementation using XXX frontend framework
-- Document Management System
 - Supplier Management System

+### 🚧 Parts and Part Taxonomy Management

+In the reference implementation, everything is a `Part`.
+Any piece of data that requires a process to update is a `Part`.

 ## Quick Start